eldimious/network-avatar-picker/README.md

 # network-avatar-picker

 > A npm module that returns as buffer a user's social network profile picture.
+This way, you can handle buffers and store them as images in your DB.

 ## Usage